Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 ### Check for success

-Verify that the Amplitude tag is firing correctly by checking the Debug mode in GTM.
+Verify that the Amplitude tag is firing correctly by checking the Debug mode in GTM and [debugging Analytics](../../debugger).

-## Client-side vs server-side

-Google Tag Manager (GTM) offers both client-side and server-side templates for tag deployment.
-GTM client side templates and GTM server side templates differ in the way they execute the tracking plan.

-Client-side templates run the tracking plan directly on the user's device and use JavaScript code to manage tags.
-They serve tags that need to interact with the client environment, such as tracking user actions on a website.
-However, the client browser capabilities restrict these templates and may not be appropriate for tags that require access to server-side data.

-GTM server-side templates run on the server, not on the client's browser.
-They control tags with server-side code and serve tags that require access to server-side data, such as monitoring server-side events.
-These templates offer a higher level of control over tag deployment and can handle complex tag implementations

-Use GTM client-side templates to track user interactions on a website.
-Use server-side templates if you want to track sensitive customer information or complex tags that require server-side processing.
+To learn more about each template and access the corresponding tutorial video, click on the template name in the chart located at the top of the article.